RGU-Computing/EFRO/README.md

 # 🎓 EFRO: Education Funding Regulations Ontology

-EFRO is a semantic framework developed to support education providers, auditors, and knowledge engineers in modelling, interpreting, and validating **UK education funding regulations**.
-Think of EFRO as an operating system for **funding compliance** in post-compulsory education.
-It provides a machine-interpretable structure of policies, monitoring activities, evidencing requirements, and institutional obligations.
+EFRO is designed to model funding rules, monitoring activities, and evidencing requirements based on the UK Department for Education’s guidance.
+EFRO addresses the gap in current education ontologies, which lack support for funding compliance.
+It enables automated reasoning and compliance checking through SPARQL queries.
+The ontology is evaluated using real-world competency questions and aims to support education providers in managing complex and evolving funding regulations.

 ---

 ## 📘 Description

-Educational institutions face increasing complexity in complying with funding rules issued by government bodies like the UK Department for Education.
-While LLMs can assist with text understanding, their hallucination risks make them unsuitable for compliance-critical scenarios.
-EFRO mitigates this by modelling funding rules as ontological constructs that support SPARQL-based compliance checking, policy reasoning, and evidence tracking.

----

-## ⚙️ Features

-### 🔹 Main Classes

-EFRO provides comprehensive coverage of key funding and compliance elements:

-- **Student**: A learner enrolled in a programme.
-- **StudyProgramme**: A funded course or learning aim.
-- **Traineeship**: A specialised study programme eligible for early progression rules.
-- **Activity**: Events such as withdrawal, re-enrolment, or progression.
-- **ProgressionActivity**: Movement into employment, training, or apprenticeship.
-- **FundingCondition**: Regulatory constraints tied to funding.
-- **Status, EvidenceDocument, ComplianceCriterion**: For monitoring and auditing.

-### 🔸 Object Properties

-- `enrolledIn`: Connects students to programmes.
-- `hasQualifyingPeriod`: Defines duration requirements.
-- `hasProgressionActivity`: Links a student to what they progressed into.
-- `recordedIn`: Tracks where evidence is logged.
-- `hasFundingImpact`: Relates actions to funding outcomes.

-### 🔸 Data Properties

-- `hasPlannedHours`, `hasQualifyingPeriodDuration`
-- `daysAttendedBeforeWithdrawal`
-- `plannedHoursRetained`, `progressedInWeek`
+ EFRO addresses this challenge by formally modelling funding rules, monitoring activities, and documentation requirements in a machine-interpretable OWL format.
+It supports SPARQL-based compliance checking, policy reasoning, and evidence validation.
+EFRO enables education providers, auditors, system developers, and researchers to automate rule interpretation, guide funding-related decision-making, and audit institutional data against complex funding conditions, such as early withdrawals, progression, and eligibility constraints, with confidence and transparency.

 ---

 ## 📂 Quick Access